News

 Shared Mr Tan: “ The praying father plays a critical role in God’s Kingdom as he stands in his place for his family, as well as corresponding with God for the families in the school.

-“Fathers praying also set an example for their children. e child knows that the father is going for a prayer meeting in the school. is sends a powerful message of the father’s love and care for his child’s education and development. is, I hope, will also lay the groundwork for the child to one day become faithful in prayer.”
+“Fathers praying also set an example for their children.
+The child knows that the father is going for a prayer meeting in the school. is sends a powerful message of the father’s love and care for his child’s education and development. is, I hope, will also lay the groundwork for the child to one day become faithful in prayer.”

 For more information, please contact any of the schools listed below, or Mr Tan at peter_tan@acsbr.org about setting up Fathers’ Prayer Groups in other Methodist schools.